slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Those who lack the courage will always find a philosophy to justify it."
 -- Albert Camus [1913]*

+> *"The simple step of a courageous individual is not to take part in the lie."
+-- Aleksandr Solzhenitsyn [1918]*

 > *"It’s not the mountain we conquer but ourselves."
 -- (sir) Edmund Hillary [1919]*